Red Party (Norway): Social and environmental policies

-In its political programme, the Red Party outlines the aspects of its social policy.
-The party strives to build a society based on equality, with respect for human rights, solidarity and diversity.
+In its political program, the Red Party outlines the aspects of its social policy.
+The party strives to build a society based on equality, with respect for human rights, solidarity, and diversity.
 A key ideological goal is to create a political space where everyone should be able to participate on equal terms.
 Such a space can only be obtained by abolishing "capitalism and its inherent undemocratic nature", the party states.
 The party also blames the inherently growth-driven aspects of capitalism for the widespread natural destruction that has occurred since the Industrial Revolution.
 It calls for an "economy that respects the limits of nature".

-The party is traditionally regarded as part of the "Green bloc" in Norway, although it was criticized in 2007 for being against wind power both on and off-shore as well as to the electrification of oil platforms.
+The party is traditionally regarded as part of the "Green bloc" in Norway, although it was criticized in 2007 for being against wind power, both on and off-shore, as well as to the electrification of oil platforms.

 The party strongly supports the queer community, and commits itself to feminism and anti-racism.
-Among other policies, it supports abortion on demand until the 22nd week of pregnancy, calls to introduce a third judicial gender and other socially progressive policies.
+Among other policies, it supports abortion on demand until the 22nd week of pregnancy, calls to introduce a third judicial gender, and other socially progressive policies.
+The party opposes prostitution, and supports the ban on purchasing sex.